Point Source Detection with Fully-Convolutional Networks: Performance in Realistic Simulations

-FCNs allow us to perform dense predictions over the data used as input \citep{LON15, DAI16}.
-In this case, the most relevant characteristics are first extracted using a convolutional block where each convolutional layer allows the extraction of several feature maps from the image obtained using kernels, frequently modulated by an activation function and processed by a down-sampling in terms of pooling.
+Fully convolutional networks allow us to perform dense predictions over the data used as input \citep{LON15, DAI16}.
+In this case the most relevant characteristics are first extracted using a convolutional block where each convolutional layer allows the extraction of several feature maps from the image obtained using kernels, frequently modulated by an activation function and processed by a down-sampling in terms of pooling.
 In addition to the typical convolutional process, an FCN has a second block where deconvolutions are performed, allowing the recovery of a dense response, also by means of layers with the correspondent kernels.
-Moreover, during the deconvolution process, information on the convolutional segment is included through the addition of fine-grained features in specific steps.
+Moreover, during the deconvolution process information on the convolutional segment is included through the addition of fine-grained features in specific steps.

-In this work, the FCN parameters and hyperparameters are selected through a grid search.
+In this work we considered the FCN approach because the attempts with other neural network models, such as MLP and CNN, although promising for simplified cases, had a clear limitation: the variable number of sources that could be found on the treated or processed image.
+The search for the model was done from scratch, selecting the FCN parameters and hyperparameters through a grid search.
+Through the network search, special care was taken to avoid under-fitting and over-fitting, as under-fitted networks tend to detect fewer sources, and over-fitted networks tend to detect more than the actual number of sources.
 The selected topology is detailed as follows (see Figure \ref{Fig:FCN}):